BruinPlan/website/README.md

 - Visit `http://127.0.0.1:3000` in your browser to view the React app.
 - Login with Google to access the protected route.
-- May need to log in twice to access your schedule
+- Will need to log in twice (with the same account) to access your schedule